Environmentally Responsible, Sustainable Furniture

 Our customers, who normally place our eco-friendly furniture in the heavy-use areas of the home, call back after 6 to 20 years for their first set of replacement covers.
 They normally replace the cushion filling after 15 to 25 years, but some of our customers are just re-covering their original cushions after 25 or more years.
 Despite our ten-year warranty and excellent service beyond that, we almost never hear of structural problems.
 One family that bought their first replacement cushions after 24 years had boys growing up, plus dogs.
 Another couple with two children purchased their first replacement cushions after thirty years with our furniture, and she was delighted with how the easily-updated furniture looked as part of her new decor.

-When you're considering purchasing a sofa that is stapled together, as most are these days, and/or one that can't be re-covered at a reasonable cost (that's the case with most), think not only about the long-term cost to your family but also about the costs to the environment.
+When you're considering purchasing a sofa that is stapled together, as most are these days, and/or one that can't be re-covered at a reasonable cost (that's the case with almost all competing sofas), think not only about the long-term cost to your family but also about the costs to the environment.

-Consider how much fossil fuel is consumed and CO2 emitted when short-life furniture is manufactured and then shipped from the distant manufacturer to your home (most come from China these days, although customers normally won't be told that).
+Consider how much fossil fuel is consumed and CO2 emitted when short-life furniture is manufactured and then shipped from the distant manufacturer to your home (typically from the other side of the world these days, although customers normally won't be told that).
 Before that, there is the extracting, processing and shipping of the raw materials to the manufacturer, with much accompanying carbon emissions, After a relatively brief life, the discarded furniture is then shipped to the often remote dump.
 And this cycle is repeated many times over the decades for a typical family.
 All of the above carbon emission and wastage of material resources and energy applies to relatively massive products in the case of sofas and chairs, resulting in major waste and emissions.

-As mentioned, most sofas sold in the U.S. and by online retailers these days are brought in from China, although that won't be at all obvious to the customer, without close inquiry.
-The sellers will almost never openly acknowledge the Chinese origin, given the publicity about toxicity of many Chinese imports (it's not just pet food, toothpaste, etc.; details to follow).
-One clue as to whether a sofa comes from China: If the sellers don't disclose the national origin, and/or don't name the manufacturer, they are very likely trying to conceal something, such as the fact that it's an import from China.
+Note that sellers will rarely indicate where their sofas and chairs were manufactured, given the publicity about toxicity of many Chinese imports (it's not just pet food, toothpaste, etc.; details to follow).
+One clue as to whether a sofa comes from China: If the sellers don't disclose the national origin, and/or don't name the manufacturer, they are very likely trying to conceal something, such as the sofa's origin.

 But harm to others should be given at least as much weight as potential harm to you and your family members, regarding imports from Asia.
 James Corbett, professor of marine and earth studies at the University of Delaware, along with five colleagues co-authored a thorough and eye-opening study of pollution caused by shipping, "Mortality from Ship Emissions: A Global Assessment,", published in Environmental Science & Technology, 2007, vol. 41, pp. 8512–8518.
 (This is a journal of the American Chemical Society, Washington, D.C.).
 These scientists reported that their results "...indicate that shipping-related particulate matter emissions are responsible for approximately 60,000 cardiopulmonary and lung cancer deaths annually...," worldwide.
 This article can be read at http://pubs.acs.org/doi/pdfplus/10.1021/es071686z.
 The U.S. Environmental Protection Agency has arrived at very similar conclusions regarding health effects of ocean shipping pollution in the U.S. and Canada, which can be read (with reference to where the full document can be read), at www.comfy1.com/epastatement.htm .